sahiljagtap08/Automated-Data-Annotation/README.md

 **Q: What if the participant uses their non-watch hand?**
 A: The system is designed to track only the watch-wearing hand, as specified in the requirements.
 Activities performed with the non-dominant hand will not be tracked.

+**Q: How do I synchronize video with wearable device data?**
+A: The `process_annotations.py` script handles this automatically by matching timestamps between the video annotations and accelerometer data.
+Make sure your accelerometer data contains unix timestamps in milliseconds.

+**Q: Will this work with smartwatch data?**
+A: Yes, the system is designed to work with any wearable device data as long as it contains a unix timestamp column.
+The integration script will handle the merging of annotations with your device data.

+**Q: What if my accelerometer sampling rate is different from the video?**
+A: The timestamp matching algorithm handles different sampling rates by finding the closest video annotation for each accelerometer data point, within a configurable time threshold.

 ---